Early intervention of your acne helps to prevent potential acne scarring.

-Inflammatory acne can quickly progress to more severe forms of acne such as Cystic Acne if not treated early.
+Inflammatory acne can quickly progress to more severe forms of acne such as nodules or Cystic Acne if not treated early.
 Quite frequently, inflammatory acne vulgaris breakouts can leave behind acne marks, acne pigmentation and acne scars due to the underlying inflammatory process.

 Why do I get inflammatory Acne Vulgaris?